UT-MPC/ConflictDetection/README.md

 ```
 The number of conflicts we found for the devices are:
 {'TV': 21, 'WashingMachine': 4, 'PC': 0}
+Top 5 conflict scenarios with the highest probability for TV
 House4 and House3 have 53.32% to have conflicts over TV at {'min_of_day#NUM': [1140.0, 1320.0], 'weatherDesc#CAT': {'Rain', 'HeavyRain', 'Fog', 'Cloudy'}, 'day_of_week#NUM': [0.0, 7.0]}
 House4 and House3 have 44.29% to have conflicts over TV at {'min_of_day#NUM': [1080, 1140.0], 'weatherDesc#CAT': {'Rain', 'HeavyRain', 'Fog', 'Cloudy'}, 'day_of_week#NUM': [0.0, 7.0]}
 House4 and House3 have 38.02% to have conflicts over TV at {'min_of_day#NUM': [1140.0, 1320.0], 'weatherDesc#CAT': {'Clear'}, 'day_of_week#NUM': [0.0, 7.0]}